gashcrumb/backstage/beps/0002-dynamic-frontend-plugins/README.md

 ### Plugin storage

-Were will the dynamic plugin assets be hosted?
+Where will the dynamic plugin assets be hosted?
 Module federation does not strictly require the remote assets to be all hosted on the same origin.

 Theoretically plugins can be hosted on some "public CDN" which is detached from individual backstage instances.